-At Kingsway Community Primary School, we do not distinguish between the authority of one adult to another, regardless of role (except for the Headteacher and the Deputy Headteacher).
+At Kingsway Community Primary School, we do not distinguish between the authority of one adult to another.
 At lunchtime, children are expected to respect the authority of the adults on duty in the same way that they would with the teaching staff.
 All children should feel safe outside and must be made aware of the playground rules and the importance of informing a duty adult, if they have any issues.
 The adults on duty are responsible for ensuring that a good range of play equipment is available for the children; that they are safe; that the playground rules are being adhered to and that any incidents are being properly dealt with within the restorative framework.
 Any serious behaviour incidents should be reported to the Senior Leadership Team for further investigation.